kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 We have a basic Starlette app up and running, now let's expand on it for our tutorial application.
 While we certinly could add all of our code in this single `app.py` file, that wouldn't be an ideal developer experience.
 So let's define our requirements and break up our application into multiple files.

-We know we'll have multiple routes, so let's create a `routes.py` file.
+We know we'll have multiple routes, so let's create a `routes.py` file to house them.
 Our routes will communicate with our database and rather than creating a connection to our cluster in each route, we'll create a connection pool and pass it down as middleware, so let's also create a `middleware.py` file.
 Next, as we saw in our dataset, we won't work with the entire document, so let's also create a `models.py` file that will hold our models.
-Finally, it looks like we're building an MVC type application where we have models, our routes are our controllers, so let's add a `templates` directory, that will hold our views.
+Finally, it looks like we're building an [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) type application where we have models, our routes are our controllers, so let's add a `templates` directory, that will hold our views.

-Now that we have our templates directory created, let's decide on what our application can do.
+Now that we have our templates directory created, let's decide on what our application will do.
 Our app will have three different views:

 * A homepage that displays listings
 * A listings page that displays additional details on a particular property